lsbardel/python-stdnet/docs/source/examples/query.rst

 We pick up from the :ref:`registered models <tutorial-models-router>` router object created for our :ref:`tutorial application <tutorial-application>`.
+Throughout this tutorial, we use the :ref:`dotted notation <router-dotted>` for accessing model managers.

 Retrieving all objects
 ==========================